mathjax/MathJax-docs/options/startup/loader.rst

         dependencies: {},                            // arrays of dependencies for each component
         provides: {},                                // components provided by each component
         require: null,                               // function to use for loading components
-        pathFlters: []                               // functions to use to process package names }
+        pathFlters: [],                              // functions to use to process package names
+        versionWarnings: true,                       // whether to check components for version compatibility
+                                                     //   with the version of MathJax that is running }
     };